 - Physician’s assistants

 In addition, there are times when the healthcare facility itself can be held liable.
-This can include hospitals, out-patient facilities, doctor’s offices, clinics, and more.
+This can include hospitals, outpatient facilities, doctor’s offices, clinics, and more.
 Management and supervisors are responsible for ensuring they follow appropriate hiring practices.
 They must also respond to and follow up on possible problems with a healthcare professional under their supervision.

-Healthcare facilities can also be held liable for not implementing policies that ensure quality patient care, including infection control policies, adequate staffing at all times, etc.
+Healthcare facilities can also be held liable for not implementing policies that ensure quality patient medical care, including infection control policies, adequate staffing at all times, etc.

 Texas has special rules and procedures for medical malpractice claims.
 It is important to know about these rules and follow them carefully.

-In Texas, you must bring a medical malpractice claim before two years have expired from negligent conduct of healthcare provider.
+In Texas, you must bring a malpractice claim before two years have expired from the negligent conduct of a healthcare provider.
 (The time period in which you must bring the lawsuit is called the “statute of limitations.”)
 If you don’t file the lawsuit within the specified period of time, the court can dismiss the case.